CyrilSharma/CS180-Project4/README.md

-# Instruction
+# Instructions

-Go to MainInterface.java and run MainInterface.
-There, you can start by choosing to log in, create account, or delete account.
+To compile and run our project, select the MainInterface.java file and click run.
+Once the program started running, look at the console to see the instructions to log in, create an account, or delete an account.

 # Submission

 Project 4 was submmited by ---- in Vocareum. <br />
-Report was submitted by ---- on BrightSpace
+Report was submitted by Atharva Gupta on BrightSpace

 # Classes